Adepttin/FK-FGA-/README.md

 # FK-FGA-
-Development of parquet-DF code for FKM
+Development of parquet dual fermion code for the Falicov-Kimball model.

+Additional scripts supplementing the master and ladder branch.